American and British flags waving on the grounds of the Princeton Battlefield

 Princeton Battlefield

 Princeton Battlefield State Park, just a mile southwest of Princeton University, maintains and interprets the scene of George Washington's 1777 victory.
-The famous Mercer Oak, not far from where General Hugh Mercer fell during the battle, still stands.
-So does the Thomas Clarke House, built in 1772, which witnessed the fierce fighting.
-The house contains period items and Revolutionary War exhibits.
-The Ionic Collonade and a stone patio and mark the grave of 21 British and 15 American soldiers killed in the battle.
+The famous Mercer Oak, not far from where General Hugh Mercer supposedly fell during the battle, fell on March 3, 2000 — but a sapling of the legendary tree was planted in its place.
+While the Mercer Oak fell, the Thomas Clarke House still stands.
+Built in 1772, the house witnessed fierce fighting and now contains period items and Revolutionary War exhibits.
+The Ionic Colonnade and a stone patio mark the grave of 21 British and 15 American soldiers killed in the battle.
 Several trails cross the battlefield.

 Princeton Battlefield: What's Nearby